eliranwong/wsl2/gui_tricks/windows_shortcuts.md

 Double-click the Windows shortcut file "Terminal (WSL)" to launch gnome-terminal with fixed gui environment.

-# Take "gedit" for an example
+# Take "gedit" as an example

 On start menu, right-click "Text Editor (WSL)" under Pengwin Applications.